stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.loading/txtloadoptions/get_leadingspacesoptions/_index.md

 ## TxtLoadOptions.get_LeadingSpacesOptions method

 Gets or sets preferred option of a leading space handling.
-Default value is ConvertToIndent.
+Default value is **ConvertToIndent**.